missionpinball/mpf-docs/displays/architecture.rst

 a small region which is another display (kind of like picture-in-picture).
 The most important setting for a display is its size (with, height) in pixels.
 If you do not specify any displays in your "displays:" section of your config files, a default display (800 x 600 pixels) will be automatically created for you.
+It is important to remember that displays always use the left lower corner as the 0,0 location.

 Slides
 ------